 Understand that your mind functions similarly to a muscle.
 You need to set realistic expectations.
 You wouldn’t wake up one day and decide to run a marathon before lunch, why wake up and try to cram eight hours of language study into your brain in one day?
 Take it slow.
 Build up to longer and longer study sessions.
 There’s nothing wrong in taking your time.
 And you’re less likely to burn out and more likely to retain what you learn.

-Also be realistic about how long it will take.
+Also, be realistic about how long it will take.
 Expect six months before you’re stumbling through conversations.
 And a year or two before you’re fluent.
 You could be faster, sure.
 However, giving yourself time takes the focus off the clock and puts it where it should be, learning the language.

 Learning a second language is an experience.
 You’re not just learning a bucket full of new words.
 You’re learning a new culture, a new way of thinking, a new way of expressing yourself.
 And you’re also doing something that many people fail at along the way.
-Everyday you practice, you take another step forward on your journey to being bilingual.
+Every day you practice, you take another step forward on your journey to being bilingual.

 As mentioned earlier, you will have moments of success and failure, but focusing on your progress is critical.
 Stay positive.
 Instead of saying, “I only learned five words today,” say, “I learned five new words today.”
 Do not focus on what you don’t know.
 If you do this, you’ll fail to see your progress along the way.
-Keep your eyes forward and keep trying, success will come..
+Keep your eyes forward and keep trying, success will come.

 You’re learning along the way, so you need to be confident that you are.
 That word or phrase you think you know the meaning to, use it.
 Don’t be hesitant about it, don’t doubt yourself.
 If you’re wrong, you’ll learn the right way.
 But if you don’t trust yourself, you’ll never be able to see the extent of your abilities.
-Realize that your abilities improve everyday.
+Realize that your abilities improve every day.
 Don’t shy away from opportunities to show that off.
 You’ll feel great and be inspired to continue learning

 Learning a new language happens in the brain, so you need to make sure your brain is ready for it.
 By taking the right steps to prepare your mind for the task you’re about to embark on, you’ll be able to learn a second language rapidly.
-But it’s not only about preparing your mind, it’s about having the right strategies in place for success.
+But it’s not only about preparing your mind, but it’s also about having the right strategies in place for success.
 In the second part, we will look at how to make sure you learn the right way to learn a foreign language.